ewanc26/website/content/blog/logistics-of-lycanthropy.md

 In contrast to the gradual shifts in the TV adaptation, the book's transformations are swift and agonizing.
 The characters are overtaken by animalistic urges, losing control over their senses and actions.
 This raw portrayal underscores the primal force unleashed by the curse.

 Predatory Nature and Instinct:
 The novel places a greater emphasis on the predatory instincts of the wolves.
-Hunting becomes an irresistible urge, blurring the lines between human and animal and adding a layer of danger and unpredictability to the characters' struggles.
+Hunting becomes an irresistible urge, blurring the lines between humans and animals and adding a layer of danger and unpredictability to the characters' struggles.

 Living in Shadows - Paranoia and Isolation:
 Characters in the book exist in a perpetual state of paranoia and isolation, fearing exposure and persecution.
 This constant need for secrecy forces them to live double lives, adding psychological torment to their transformative experiences.